glotzerlab/signac-docs/docs/source/hooks.rst

 One of the goals of the **signac** framework is to make it easy to track the provenance of research data and to ensure its reproducibility.

 Hooks make it possible to track state changes to each job in a **signac** project as the :ref:`FlowProject<flow-project>` operates on it.
-Hooks can be used to track where a job's data originated and which operations were applied to the data.
+Hooks can be used to track where a job's data originates and which operations are applied to the data.

 A hook is a function that is called at a specific point relative to the execution of a **signac-flow** :ref:`operation<operations>`.
 A hook is triggered when an operation starts, exits, succeeds, or fails.

-For example, operation success may be tracked by setting a job document key `job.doc.operation_success` to `True` or `False` as appropriate.
+For example, operation success may be tracked by setting a job document key ``job.doc.operation_success`` to ``True`` or ``False`` as appropriate.

 Or, you may record the `git commit ID <https://git-scm.com/book/en/v2/Git-Basics-Viewing-the-Commit-History>`_ upon execution of an operation, allowing users to track which version of code was used to run the operation.